genia-dev/GeniA/README.md

 </p>
 <br/>

-## Imagine a virtual agent empowering you with:
+## Imagine a new AI team member helping you with:

 #### Research & Development Scenarios